IDMNYU/CreativeCoding_SP20_Bennett/RoundTable.md

 # RoundTable Discussion Preparation

-### Due November 12 via your Github repo for the final project
+### Due April 8th via your Github repo for the final project

 #### 5% of your final grade (2.5% research + presentation; 2.5% participation re: others' presentations and ideas)